JeffersonLab/ejfat/README.md

 In addition, there is a library of ejfat commands for talking grpc to the CP:

 - libejfat_grpc.so

+##### Simple server

+In addition to simple consumers and producers that talk to the LB and CP, there is a simple server which acts as a broker between users of EJFAT and the LB/CP.
+This is designed so that users need to know nothing about the hardware, gRPC, protobufs and anything else complicated.
+Once the server has been compiled and is running, users can communicate with the server - not needing to know the underlying system.

+There are 2 classes, **serverConsumer** and **serverProducer** which contain all needed functionality.
+These 2 classes are used in example EJFAT consumers and producers, **simpleServerConsumer** and **simpleServerSender**, which use the simple server.

 ### Find existing external libs if any